openpilot-community/documentation-site/content/hardware/giraffe/giraffe-kia/_index.md

 !!
 A note on the FAKE ethernet port:
 !!
 DO NOT use this to connect to your laptop or network.

-This giraffe is custom built by community members for Kia models matching similar hardware as the 2018 Kia Sorento and 2018 Kia Stinger.

 ## Where to buy